naz-mul/postman-gcloud-token/README.md

 ![Set environment variable](./images/env-var.png)

-3. Select the environment you have just created from the top-right corner, and follow steps 1, 2 and 3 as above.
+3. Select the environment you have just created from the top-right corner, and follow steps 1, 2 and 3 from [the steps as outlined here](#configure-as-a-global-environment-variable).

 4. Instead of passing the globals in the `Tests` script, pass the snippet below:

 ```javascript
 pm.environment.set("BEARER_TOKEN", responseBody);
 ```

-5. Click `Send` to populate the `Bearer Token` and start using it for your environment from any requests that specifies `Authorization` Type as `Bearer Token` and `Token` as the environment variable `{{BEARER_TOKEN}}`
+5. Click `Send` to populate the `Bearer Token` and start using it for any requests in the environment that specifies `Bearer Token` as `Authorization` Type and `{{BEARER_TOKEN}}` as `Token`.

 ## Configure as per request variable